 But the importance of creating your own images and graphics, especially infographics, cannot be overstated in today’s “visual Internet.”

-So the question is: How can you spend the least amount of time possible designing an infographic and still obtain excellent results?
+So the question is: How can you spend the least amount of time possible designing an infographic and still get excellent results?
 The key is to carefully plan each step:

 Step 1: Determine your audience.

-This may seem obvious, but the process of designing an infographic for, let’s say, a toy company is not the same as for a real estate one.
+This may seem obvious, but designing an infographic for, let’s say, a toy company is not the same as for a real estate one.

-That’s why it’s best to think about who exactly is going to consume your infographic before you start designing.
+That’s why it’s best to think about who exactly is going to consume your infographic before you design it.

 Mothers, executives or millennials?
-Depending on who your target audience is, your color selections will vary and, possibly, the way readers will process your infographic.
+Depending on who your target audience is, your colour selections will vary and, possibly, the way readers will process your infographic.

 Step 2: Draw a sketch.